Crude Oil Price Movements

-OECD commercial oil stocks rose in January to stand at 3,006 mb.
-At this level, OECD commercial oil stocks were 278 mb above the five-year average.
-Crude and products showed a surplus of around 209 mb and 69 mb above the seasonal norm respectively.
-In terms of days of forward cover, OECD commercial stocks stood at 63.8 days, some 4.9 days higher than the five-year average.
+Total OECD commercial oil stocks fell in March to stand at 3,013 mb.
+At this level, OECD commercial oil stocks are 276 mb above the latest five-year average.
+Crude and products stocks indicated a surplus of around 187 mb and 89 mb above the seasonal norm, respectively.

 Balance of Supply and Demand

 Demand for OPEC crude in 2016 now stands at 31.8 mb/d, which is 2.0 mb/d higher than in the previous year.
 In 2017, demand for OPEC crude is projected at 31.9 mb/d, around 0.2 mb/d higher than in the current year.